 Summary graph of the HA-Homer1 overlap percentage in Nlgn1-NRNXmt, Nlgn1-dimmt, and Nlgn1-MDGA1mt conditions.

-Summary graph of the surface levels of HA-tagged Nlgn1 forms relative to MAP2 signalE and F (Bar and line graphs indicate mean SEM; numbers of cells/experiments = 14/3, 9/3, and 9/3 for each column, left to right.
+Summary graph of the surface levels of HA-tagged Nlgn1 forms relative to MAP2 signal.
+E and F (Bar and line graphs indicate mean SEM; numbers of cells/experiments = 14/3, 9/3, and 9/3 for each column, left to right.
 Statistical significance was assessed by one-way ANOVA with post-hoc Dunnett’s Multiple comparisons, Nonsignificant p>0.05).

 Figure EV5.
 Nlgn1-Nlgn2 is sufficient for the glutamatergic synaptic transmission function of Nlgn1, but Nlgn2-WT doesn’t (related to Fig 6).